 It is annoying for any customer when they have to answer the same set of questions repeatedly at different points of contact when speaking to a call center.
 Such processes only bring out the inefficiencies in the workings of a company, delivering a big hit to customer satisfaction levels.

 Means of communication have changed significantly in the last decade.
 Though voice calls still remain the preferred mode, people often use web chat, SMS, email, or social media to reach out for problem resolution.
 Many call centers are unable to keep track of these various forms of interaction simply because of their outdated systems.

 Advantages of UC

 Multi-channel communication also breaks down technological and operational silos within an organization, promoting healthy interactions and improving cross-departmental visibility.
 UC comes with the added benefits of presence and collaboration.
-This means that the person receiving the customer’s call immediately knows who all are available to attend to and are best suited to handle the issue.
+This means that the person receiving the customer’s call immediately knows who is available to attend to and who is best suited to handle the issue.
 Specific statuses such as ‘On Call’ or ‘Away’ enable staff to quickly make decisions and push issues to resolution through skill-based presence.
 By avoiding repeated call transfers or prolonged holds, working with UC improves first-call resolution rates, thereby ensuring both customer satisfaction and retention.

 UC also makes it easier to store the customer’s contact information, providing appropriate contextual caller data whenever a call is received at the contact center again.
 Using this information, agents are able to successfully cross-sell products and identify customer issues predictively.
 This undoubtedly, adds to the company’s revenue and the customer’s loyalty.